About Calzone How to Make

 Calzone Meat Options

 There are a few options for changing your Calzone tastes each time.
-There is the classic sausage Calzone, the pepperoni Calzone, and the combination sausage with pepperoni Calzone recipe.
-When you do make the combination sausage and pepperoni Calzone, you will want to consider using half the amount of pepperoni (just 1 layer, either top or bottom) and reducing the sausage a small amount, usually cutting it down from 1 lb. to about 3/4 lb.
+There is the classic sausage Calzone, the pepperoni Calzone, and this recipe of the combination sausage and pepperoni Calzone.

 There are several cheeses used in Calzone.
 They are mozzarella, ricotta, and parmesan for Calzone with meat.
 For just cheese Calzone, cheeses can vary and can also include Provolone and Asiago cheeses.
-The recipe shows the amounts and how to apply each one.
+The recipe primarily uses mozzarella and ricotta cheeses.

 Calzone Questions and Tips